karvapallo/ledgr-public/README.md

 ##Installation

-You'll need cordova (version 5) and ionic to serve the frontend to the web browser.
+You'll need nodejs (and npm), bower, cordova (version 5) and ionic to serve the frontend to the web browser.
 The easiest way to get these is through `npm`

  ```
  npm install cordova@5 -g
  npm install ionic -g
+ npm install bower -g
  ```

 If you do not have Node.js (and `npm`) installed, check out the